Skip to main content

 Olivia Pentelow

-After completing her degree in Performance, graduating with a First Class in 2021, ‘Liv’ auditioned for a part in the upcoming Shane Meadows BBC drama, The Gallows Pole, landing one of the lead roles.
+Liv graduated with a First Class degree in Performance and has landed a lead role in an upcoming Shane Meadows BBC drama, The Gallows Pole.
 Subsequently Liv has signed with United Agents, one of the biggest talent agencies in the UK.
 An agency that also represents Olivia Coleman, James Corden, Dawn French, Tom Hardy and Ricky Gervais.

 View Liv’s Profile